exito95/raven-LEILA/docs/deployment.md

-# Deployment
+# Embeddings Deployment

-Full serice is not yet available.
+Full service is not yet available.
 However, work on some microservices is underway.

 ## Embeddings Development